priyankara88/imagerasterweb/README.md

 ## 4. Start the Development Server

-To see Tailwind CSS in action, start the development server:
+To see Tailwind CSS in action, start the development server

 npm run dev
 Now, you can begin using Tailwind classes in your React components.
-For example:
+For example

 ```javascript
 function App() {